ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: ProJo4D

 \subsection{Motivation}

 \textbf{Physical Parameter Estimation.} Estimating the physical state and material parameters of an object from visual observations is a challenging inverse problem.
-This is difficult primarily because the whole system is non-linear and non-convex.
-To make it worse, some material models, like non-Newtonian fluids, have non-differentiable but material-parameter-dependent branches.
-Some of the physical parameters are strongly coupled, making it difficult to disambiguate their individual contributions from visual cues.
+This difficulty arises primarily because the whole system is non-linear and non-convex.
+Moreover, some material models, like non-Newtonian fluids, have non-differentiable but material-parameter-dependent branches.
+In addition, some of the physical parameters are strongly coupled, making it difficult to disambiguate their individual contributions from visual cues.
 All these difficulties necessitate careful design of optimization strategies to improve the chances of converging to a physically plausible and accurate solution.

-\textbf{Error Accumulation in Sequential Optimization.} Due to the challenges described above, existing methods widely adopt sequential optimization strategies~\cite{li2023pacnerf,zhong2024springgaus,cai2024gic,zhang2024physdreamer}.
-A sequential pipeline optimizes parameters in stages, fixing parameters estimated in previous stages as inputs for the current stage.
-Although sequential optimization can alleviate some of the problems described above, it introduces another issue: error propagation and accumulation.

-The errors from inaccurate geometry affect velocity estimation and consequently hinder the accurate estimation of physical parameters.
-This issue might be less severe in dense multi-view settings where initial 3D/4D representations are relatively accurate.
-However, the errors become pronounced as the quality of the initial representation degrades under sparse-view conditions, as Fig.~\ref{fig:motivation} illustrates.

-For real-world applications, obtaining dense multi-view setups with accurately calibrated and synchronized cameras is often challenging.
-Therefore, addressing the error accumulation and propagation specifically under sparse-view conditions is crucial for broadening the application of physics-based 4D reconstruction methods for real-world applications.